Print

 2. Dip each pumpkin balls into the coating.

-3. On a pan, add oil, the pumpkin balls on a single layer to avoid overcrowding.
+3. On a pan, add oil.
+When the oil is hot (put a chopstick in and bubbles appear), you can add in the pumpkin balls on a single layer to avoid overcrowding

 5. Once the croquettes are golden brown, remove them from the oil and put on a plate with kitchen towels to remove the excess oil.
 Sprinkle with more salt.